visbond/space-invasion/README.md

 Built while slowly following Eric Matthes' excellent Python book.

 To run this, you would need the pygame package (www.pygame.org).
-Usually ```pip install pygame``` should be enough.
+Instructions differ for different platforms, so please refer to the site rather than just relying on ```pip install pygame```.

-Just make sure all the .py files are present and the directory structure is the same (mainly that the sprite images are in the /images folder.
+Make sure all the .py files are present and the directory structure is the same (mainly that the sprite images are in the /images folder, sounds in /sounds.
 Else modify the code files to reflect your path).

 Then just run
 ```